NDCMS/NDParticleML/validation/README.md

 - `validation.ipynb`: 1D validation without self-consistent profiling.
 This means the profiled scans merely evaluate the NN at the same points in 16D space as the `Combine` scans.
 - `validation_2d.ipynb`: 2D validation without self-consistent profiling.
 - `validation_2d_profiling.ipynb`: 2D validation with self-consistent profiling.
 The same as `2d_profiling.py`, just in a notebook.
-- `comparison_graphs`: Compares 1D validation without self-consistent profiling accuracy of two models.
+- `comparison_plots.ipynb`: Compares 1D validation without self-consistent profiling accuracy of two models.
-- `graphs\`: Stores the graphs for the validation.
+- `graphs`: Stores the graphs for the validation.

 There is currently no script to do 1D validation with self-consistent profiling, although it is easy to create by adapting that in v1.